Skip to main content

 The Caregiver Support Group at MAS offers a safe place for caregivers to share experiences, advice, and practical strategies for managing caregiver responsibilities.
 All caregivers are welcome, including people caring for those living with dementia.

-The group meets on the fourth Thursday of each month from 2 -3 PM, beginning August 24, 2023.
+The group meets on the fourth Wednesday of each month from 2 -3 PM.
 Please check-in at the front desk when you arrive.

 Memory Loss Conversations is an informal, social group for those adjusting to memory loss or dementia.
 This group provides a safe space to share conversations with people who understand, to experience support and encouragement, and to explore positive ways of living with memory loss.
 The group is offered Thursdays from 10:00 to 11:00 am.
 It is facilitated by Patti Holkup of Dementia Friendly Missoula.
 Participate by telephone or online using Zoom.
 There is no cost.
 Come as often as you like.